 The 2024 Convertible Notes and 2028 Convertible Notes may be settled, at our option, in cash or a combination of cash and common shares, so long as the principal amount of the 2024 Convertible Notes and 2028 Convertible Notes is settled in cash.
 If one or more holders elect to convert their 2024 Convertible Notes or 2028 Convertible Notes when conversion is permitted, we would be required to make cash payments, for the respective convertible senior notes, to satisfy the principal amount due at conversion and could elect to make cash payments to satisfy our full conversion obligations, which could adversely affect our liquidity.
-In addition, even if holders do not elect to convert their 2024 Convertible Notes or 2028 Convertible Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal amount of our 2024 Convertible Notes or 2028 Convertible Notes as a current rather than long-term liability, which could result in a material reduction of our net working capital.
-Payment of cash upon conversion of the 2024 Convertible Notes or 2028 Convertible Notes or 2028 Convertible Notes, or any adverse change in the accounting treatment of the 2024 Convertible Notes, may adversely affect our financial condition and operating results, each of which could in turn adversely impact the amount or timing of future potential share repurchases or the payment of dividends to our shareholders.
+In addition, even if holders do not elect to convert their 2024 Convertible Notes or 2028 Convertible Notes as a current rather than long-term liability, which could result in a material reduction of our net working capital.
+Payment of cash upon conversion of the 2024 Convertible Notes or 2028 Convertible Notes as a current rather than long-term liability, which could result in a material reduction of our net working capital.
+Payment of cash upon conversion of the 2024 Convertible Notes or 2028 Convertible Notes or 2028